 A Law degree is highly valued and provides a solid foundation for a variety of careers.
-In 2009/10, 94% of Nottingham Trent University graduates* from full-time undergraduate courses were employed or undertaking further study six months after leaving (Latest DLHE Survey undergraduate results 2012/12)
+93% of our graduates are employed or engaged in further study six months after leaving (Latest DLHE Survey undergraduate results 2012/12)

 If you complete your LLB with us and gain a 2.1 or above we will guarantee you a place on our excellent Legal Practice Course for intending solicitors.
 If you are interested in a career as a barrister there is the also the opportunity to progress on to our highly-regarded Bar Professional Training Course.